anthonimes/GeST/README.md

 git submodule update
 ```

+Submodules are used in order to keep track of possible modifications.
+However, `node2vec` is not
+compatible with `python3` so far, and hence one needs to remove lines `46` and `48` of the following file:

+`src/utils/node2vec/src/node2vec.py`

 `src/gest.py` provides a class for computing segmentations.
 The objects need to be given
 initial embeddings and presegmentation to compute the final segmentation.
 If `None` is given on any
 of these parameters, default algorithms (namely `MeanShift` and `node2vec`) will be used to compute them.